-Zac Goldsmith resigns after criticism over Partygate probe
+Zac Goldsmith quits attacking Rishi Sunak's climate 'apathy'

 Both Labour and the Liberal Democrats had called for Lord Goldsmith to resign after the Privilege Committee report's publication on Thursday.

-However, Rishi Sunak's official spokesman had said the prime minister continued to have full confidence in him.
+However, Mr Sunak's official spokesman had said the prime minister continued to have full confidence in him.

+Lib Dem spokeswoman Sarah Olney, who won her Richmond Park seat off Lord Goldsmith in 2019, said Mr Sunak "should have had the guts" to sack him.

+Ms Olney claimed his resignation confirmed the government "doesn't give a damn about the environment and animal rights".

 The committee's report said "unprecedented and co-ordinated pressure" was placed on its members, who were investigating whether former Prime Minister Mr Johnson had misled Parliament over lockdown parties at Downing Street.